pymmcore-plus/pymmcore-plus/docs/examples/mda.md

 thead = mmc.run_mda(sequence)
 ```

 ## Cancelling or Pausing

-You can always pause or cancel the mda with the {func}`~pymmcore_plus.mda.MDAEngine.toggle_pause`
+You can always pause or cancel the mda with the `CMMCorePlus.mda.toggle_pause`
-or {func}`~pymmcore_plus.mda.MDAEngine.cancel` methods.
+or `CMMCorePlus.mda.cancel` methods.

 ## Registering a new MDA Engine

-By default {class}`~pymmcore_plus.mda.MDAEngine` will be the engine used to run the MDA.
-However, you can create a custom
+By default `pymmcore_plus.mda.MDAEngine` will be the engine used to run
-acquisition engine and register it use {func}`~pymmcore_plus.core.register_mda_engine`.
+the MDA.
+However, you can create a custom acquisition engine and register it use
+[`pymmcore_plus.CMMCorePlus.register_mda_engine`][].

-Your engine must conform to the engine protocol defined by {class}`~pymmcore_plus.mda.PMDAEngine`.
-To ensure that your engine
+Your engine must conform to the engine protocol defined by
-conforms you can inherit from the protocol.
+`pymmcore_plus.mda.PMDAEngine`.
+To ensure that your engine conforms you can
+inherit from the protocol.

-You can be alerted to the the registering of a new engine with the {class}`~pymmcore_plus.core.events.CMMCoreSignaler.mdaEngineRegistered` signal.
+You can be alerted to the the registering of a new engine with the
+`pymmcore_plus.core.events.CMMCoreSignaler.mdaEngineRegistered` signal.

 ```python
 def new_engine(new_engine, old_engine):
     print('new engine registered!")